 While this method offers a clean and effective solution, some users may hesitate to perform a full reset.
 If you’re looking to avoid that, the next section introduces a non-destructive, tool-based solution.

-🔹 Recover Data from Damaged iPhones – Works with devices that are unresponsive, stuck in recovery mode, or have hardware issues.
+🔹 Recover Photos from Broken or Dead iPhones – Works with devices that won’t turn on, are water-damaged, or stuck on Apple logo.

 Scan for deleted photos– The software will attempt to access the iPhone’s storage or extract deleted photos from its internal memory.